biblius/hextacy/README.md

 The `analyze` function heavily relies on the [syn crate](https://docs.rs/syn/latest/syn/).
 It analyzes the syntax of the `data`, `handler` and `setup` files and extracts the necessary info to document the endpoint.

-All commands take in the `-v <bool>` flag which stands for 'verbose' and if true print what alx is doing to stdout.
-By default, all commands are run as `-v false`.
+All commands take in the `-v` flag which stands for 'verbose' and if true print what alx is doing to stdout.
+By default, all commands are run quietly.

 TODO:

 - [ ] Add maxmind and activity logging middleware

 - [ ] Oauth stuff

-- [ ] Make MW addable through CLI tool

-- [ ] Parse scopes with cli tool

-- [ ] Directories in analyzing endpoints and CLI tool (currently works only with files)

 - [ ] Openssl with let's encrypt